 In this image taken in South Korea, we see a young child enjoying an ice cream cone.
 The image evokes positive emotions of both joy and youthful innocence.
 The photographer's use of black and white as well as an out-of-focus background draws the eye to focus on the subject without the distraction of color.
 The caption tells us the photo was taken in 2013 while U.S. Army soldiers were volunteering at Grace Stables near Pyeongtaek, South Korea.

-This is a really good photo and exemplifies the photographer's skill level.
+This is a really good photo from a visual standpoint and exemplifies the photographer's skill level.
 We are made aware that U.S. Army soldiers were volunteering in the community near Camp Humphreys, South Korea.
 They were helping both animals, underprivileged children and adults.
 However, neither the imagery nor its caption conveys the story's alignment to a military communication strategy.